-The Bear Conservation Fund is the charitable arm of the International Association for Bear Research and Management.
+The Bear Conservation Fund of the International Association for Bear Research and Management supports work to understand and sustain bear populations by funding projects through IBA’s competitive grants program.

 Through its integrated relationship with the Bear Specialist Group of the World Conservation Union (IUCN)/Species Survival Commission, identify priorities in bear research and management and recruit project proposals to the IBA Research and Conservation Grants Program that address these priorities.